Wanting to draw closer to God?

 - Who will listen to me and listen with me?

-A spiritual guide could help
+A spiritual companion or director could help

 A Scriptural Model

-The exemplar of spiritual guidance or spiritual direction from the Scriptures is the story of Jesus meeting the two disciples on the Emmaus Road.
+The exemplar of spiritual companionship or spiritual direction from the Scriptures is the story of Jesus meeting the two disciples on the Emmaus Road.
 The two disciples walked along the road together.
 The ‘direction’ is about where they are walking to.
 It is Jesus himself who is their guide.
 He came to where they were on the road and walked with them, listening, encouraging and challenging.
 It was Christ himself who opened the Scripture for them and made himself known in the breaking of the bread.
-In spiritual direction one disciple acts as a ‘life servant’ to the other and holds the sacred space so that Christ can come and meet with them both.
+In spiritual direction or companionship one disciple acts as a ‘life servant’ to the other and holds the sacred space so that Christ can come and meet with them both.

-How can I find a spiritual guide?
+How can I find a spiritual director or companion?

-The next step after that is for you to arrange to meet with your prospective guide.
+The next step after that is for you to arrange to meet with your prospective director or companion.
 The purpose of that meeting is for you both to discern if this might be a fruitful relationship.
 If you decide to go ahead, the two of you would decide how often you will meet.
 This may be monthly, or every two or three months.
 Each meeting is usually for about an hour.

 Some questions to reflect on before making contact with a coordinator.